lowrycito/handbook/pages/study-manual-general-handbook-37-specialized-stakes-wards-and-branches.md

   * 125 members (active)

-  * 1 active, full-tithe-paying Melchizedek Priesthood holder who is capable of serving in a leadership position for every 20 members (active and less active).
-There must be a minimum of 15.
+  * 15 active, full-tithe-paying Melchizedek Priesthood holders who are capable of serving in leadership positions